-Civic Leadership Community Priority Intended public value outcome or impact CL3 - Accountability and good A lease in line with Town policies will deliver a sustainable governance. financial outcome for the Town.
+Civic Leadership Community Priority Intended public value outcome or impact CL3 - Accountability and good A lease in line with Town policies will deliver a sustainable financial governance. outcome for the Town.

-Economic Community Priority Intended public value outcome or impact EC2 - Connecting businesses and A lease within Aqualife will provide further activation of the people to our local activity centres Centre, additionally support the community, and connect people through place planning and and places to the new service. activation.
+Economic Community Priority Intended public value outcome or impact EC2 - Connecting businesses and A lease within Aqualife will provide further activation of the Centre, people to our local activity centres additionally support the community, and connect people and places through place planning and activation. to the new service.

-Environment

-Community Priority Intended public value outcome or impact EN5 - Providing facilities that are Occupying the vacant office will provide the community with an well-built and well-maintained. additional service provider that can be of activate the Aqualife facility.
+Environment Community Priority Intended public value outcome or impact EN5 - Providing facilities that are well- Occupying the vacant office will provide the community with an built and well-maintained. additional service provider that can be of activate the Aqualife facility.

-Social Community Priority Intended public value outcome or impact S3 - Facilitating an inclusive A lease for this space will support the activation of the Centre community that celebrates diversity. and provide the community with an opportunity to use this service provider.
+Social Community Priority Intended public value outcome or impact S3 - Facilitating an inclusive A lease for this space will support the activation of the Centre and community that celebrates diversity. provide the community with an opportunity to use this service provider.